 Have you ever wondered why some websites make you want to stay and browse while others call for pressing ‘back’ button right away?
 Is it the design, right colors, the wording?
-Researchers think that website usability is the factor responsible for keeping your visitors engaged.
+Ecommerce Experts think that website usability is the factor responsible for keeping your visitors engaged.
 How your website satisfies their expectations reflects in a bounce rate and conversion level.

 You see, we are so accustomed to particular website structure that we automatically head to certain parts of the site expecting similar content: logo in the top left corner, navigation at the top, contact link in the footer and so on.
 If the content we expect is not there, we feel confused.
 That is one of factors that might affect your site’s usability.